Skip to content Accessibility statement

 • Check that this option is permitted within your department.

-• Read the University requirements for journal-style theses (this webpage).
+• Read the University's Framework for journal-style theses.

-• Note any department-specific requirements (you must adhere to these) or guidance (recommended practice you are encouraged to follow).
+• Note any department-specific requirements (you must adhere to these) or guidance (recommended practice you are encouraged to follow), which should be set out in your departmental PGR handbook.

 • Check that your funder/sponsor permits the submission of a journal-style thesis.